03 Jun 2024

 Who is bankruptcy suitable for?

 If you have no real way of paying off your debts, bankruptcy could be a suitable option.
-However, it’s important not to make this decision alone.
+But, you must get debt advice before you apply for bankruptcy.

-Talk to a free debt advice service first.
+Talk to a free debt advice service such as Citizens Advice Scotland first.
 This is because they might be able to suggest solutions you didn’t know about.

 If someone applies to make you bankrupt